-- A. Dishes shall not exceed eighteen (18") inches in diameter. - B. Dishes shall not be attached to roofs, walls, fences, trees, balconies, concrete slabs or any other part of any building. - C. Dishes may be only ground mounted at family Units.
-See Maintenance Department for drawings for ground mounting at family Units and balcony installations at Potomac and Walnut Towers - D. Exposed wiring outside of the building is not permitted.
+- A. Dishes shall not exceed eighteen (18") inches in diameter. - B. Dishes shall not be attached to roofs, walls, fences, trees, concrete slabs or any other part of any building. - C. Dishes may be ground mounted only. - D. Exposed wiring outside of the building is not permitted.
 Cables inside the building may not cross aisles of circulation on the floor, but must be carried over the doorways and openings. - E. Exterior junction box shall be of a non-corrosive, non-staining material such as aluminum or PVC.
 Interior cover plates at outlet box shall be ivory in color.
-All work shall be neat and workmanlike. - F. Container at elderly Units shall be exterior heavy duty PVC, exterior plywood (painted or stained) or other pre-approved material appropriate to function intended.
-Color shall be neutral. - G. Installation at family Units may only be in rear yards.
-Side yard installation is not permitted.
-Installation is permitted in front yards only if Tenant furnishes the Housing Authority a written statement (on letterhead) from satellite dish vendor that front yard installation is necessary for reception. - H. Prior to installation the Tenant must contact the Maintenance Department and schedule a pre-installation on site meeting to establish a location acceptable to the Housing Authority in order to avoid underground utilities and to establish consistency.
+All work shall be neat and workmanlike. - F. Installation at family Units may only be in side or rear yards.
+Installation in front yards is strictly prohibited. - G. All installations must be by a contractor pre-approved by Gateway Crossing.

-- I. Upon completion of the installation the Tenant must schedule, with the Maintenance Department, a post-installation inspection. - J. All installations must be by a contractor pre-approved by the Housing Authority. - K. The contractor must attend both the pre-installation and post-installation inspection. - L. All work is subject to the Housing Authority's approval.
-Tenants are required to properly maintain the installation and to immediately correct deficiencies noted by the Housing Authority. - M. Tenants, upon vacating the Unit, must remove antennas, mounting and all wiring.
+- K. All work is subject to Gateway Crossing's approval.
+Tenants are required to properly maintain the installation and to immediately correct deficiencies noted by Gateway Crossing Management. - L. Tenants, upon vacating the Unit, must remove antennas, mounting and all wiring.
 All lawns and buildings must be restored to their original condition.
-Permanently mounted exterior junction boxes, sleeves and interior recessed outlet boxes shall not be removed and shall become the property of the Housing Authority. - N. The Tenant shall pay, to the Housing Authority, the cost of both pre-installation and postinstallation inspections.
-These costs shall be as listed in the current Schedule of Tenant Charges. - O. All material and installation costs shall be the responsibility of the Tenant. - P. Building orientation, trees, and other obstacles shall not be reason to deviate from these standards.
-Orientation/location of some Units may preclude satellite dish installation. - Q. The Tenant, by installing a dish, shall hold the Housing Authority harmless from all liabilities resulting from damages to, or caused by, the installation of a satellite dish.
+Permanently mounted exterior junction boxes, sleeves and interior recessed outlet boxes shall not be removed and shall become the property of the Housing Authority. - M. The Tenant shall pay, to Gateway Crossing, the cost of both pre-installation and post-installation inspections.
+These costs shall be as listed in the current Schedule of Tenant Charges. - N. All material and installation costs shall be the responsibility of the Tenant. - O. Building orientation, trees, and other obstacles shall not be reason to deviate from these standards.
+Orientation/location of some Units may preclude satellite dish installation. - P. The Tenant, by installing a dish, shall hold Gateway Crossing harmless from all liabilities resulting from damages to, or caused by, the installation of a satellite dish.